HosnaJabbari/Knotty/Sparse_CCJ/README.md

 # Sparse CCJ

 ##### Description:
-Both the Modified, non-sparse CCJ and the Sparsified CCJ are contained here.
+Both the Modified CCJ and the Sparsified CCJ are contained here.
 Which version is used is based upon arguments supplied.

 ##### Installation: